 The ambulatory division of Abington Equine Hospital has been open and seeing clients since August, 2016.
-AEH primarily services Central and Northeastern Pennsylvania.
+AEH primarily services Central Pennsylvania.

 The ambulatory service provides both general and specialized services in the field.
 This includes digital radiography, sales repositories, ultrasonography, lameness examinations, joint injections, pre-purchase examinations, basic and advanced dentistry procedures, mare and stallion breeding soundness examinations, castrations, minor surgical procedures, neonatal medicine, ophthalmology, upper airway endoscopy, preventative medicine, and many others.
-Emergency service is provided 24 hours a day, and Dr. Back tends to these emergencies himself.
+Emergency service is provided 24 hours a day.

 Bradley C. Back, DVM

 Growing up in Kentucky, horses are in Dr. Back’s blood.
 He grew up in Jackson, a small town in Eastern Kentucky, where he lived next to a riding horse stable.
 Although he didn’t have a horse of his own, he would spend many evenings and weekends visiting that farm where he would help exercise the horses.
 After obtaining an Associate’s Degree in Science from the local community college, Dr. Back moved to Lexington to complete his Bachelor’s Degree in Animal Sciences (Equine Emphasis) from the University of Kentucky.